 “Is that yours?”
 She pointed down at the lineup of green and yellow whimsy.

 “Yes.
 I’ve got to get these up in the next fifteen minutes.
 My first show is tonight.”

 “Your first show here, or like, your first show ever?”

 Why had he put it that way?
 He breathed in, guessing her thoughts, since they were the same he encountered in himself every day.
-The gray hair, face wrinkles, age spots – he looked his age, but it was about 30 years older than he had originally hoped he would be at his first art show.
+The gray hair, face wrinkles, age spots – he looked his age, and it was about 30 years older than he had originally hoped he would be at his first art show.

 “I’m a late bloomer,” he said, with a closed smile.
-His mind gave him fleeting, choppy images at him of his life’s many distractions – marriage, children, divorce, day job.
+His mind gave him fleeting, choppy images of his life’s many distractions – marriage, children, divorce, day job.
 Art had been his original goal, ultimate refuge, and a smaller piece of his daily puzzle than he had hoped or intended.
 He envied a friend (downgraded to acquaintance due to lack of contact) who had a rich family.
 His parents had provided money for his supplies, a studio, and eventually inroads to the New York gallery system.
 The two of them had gone to the same Seattle art school, but Kevin was still here, still the struggling artist that his buddy had never had to struggle to be.